albertogasparin/react-magnetic-di/README.md

 #### Babel plugin options

-The plugin provides a couple of options to explicitly disable auto injection for certain paths, and overall enable/disable replacements on specific environments:
+The plugin provides a couple of options to explicitly disable auto injection for certain paths, automatically mock modules in tests and overall enable/disable replacements on specific environments:

 ```js
   // In your .babelrc / babel.config.js